Help us improve your experience.

 2. The static tunnel configuration change that leads to clearing of the static tunnel IPsec SA only, the iked tears down the shortcut IKE SA and the IPsec SA.
 The iked cleans the suggestion information.
 The shortcut tunnel doesn't renegotiate again, until it receives shortcut suggestion from the suggester.

-The following configurations are not supported with ADVPN with both kmd and iked processes:
+We do not support the following configurations with ADVPN with both the kmd and the iked processes:

 • IKEv1